input-output-hk/plutus-pioneer-program/docs/week6.rst

 *opFees* represents the number of lovalace that will be charged to use the oracle.
 *opSymbol* and *opToken* represent the token against which we are providing the Ada exchange rate, in this case a USD token.

+First we create a *startOracle* function, whose responsibility is to mint the NFT that will be used to identify the oracle UTxO.
+The *startOracle* function will not provide an initial value for the oracle, this will be handled by the *updateOracle* function.
+The reason for this is that, if we provided an initial value, it may be outdated by the time the NFT is minted.